Bus transport in the United Kingdom: Bus vehicles

 Historically, full size single and double-decker buses formed the mainstay of the UK bus fleet.
 Double-decker buses remain common across the country, often running into rural areas.
 The United Kingdom is unique in the western world as bus companies are generally free to choose whatever vehicle meets their needs from the supplier of their choice, rather than by public sector procurement.

 The first dropped-chassis buses were produced in 1924 by Guy Arab Motors.
-This greatly improved stability by lowering the centre of gravity and also improved loading times by reducing the number of steps to climb aboard the bus.
+This design improved stability by lowering the centre of gravity and also improved loading times by reducing the number of steps to climb aboard the bus.

 Outside London, there are now very few cases of rear exit doors (often referred to as "middle doors") on buses to speed up passenger loadings.
 This is to deter fare-dodging, and to avoid personal injury claims from accidental or deliberate injury by passengers exiting via the rear door while they are closing.

 In the 1980s, minibuses were developed from so-called "van-derived" minibus chassis, such as the Ford Transit and the Freight Rover Sherpa.
 As their popularity increased, designs have become more bus focused, with the numerous Mercedes-Benz models.

 Following abortive purpose-built designs such as the Bedford JJL, and the limited use of shortened chassis such as the Seddon Pennine and Dennis Domino, the Dennis Dart introduced the concept of the midibus to the UK operating market in large numbers in the 1990s.
 Beginning as a short wheelbase bus, some midibus designs have become as long as full size buses.

 Developments such as the Optare Solo have further blurred the distinctions between mini and midi buses.

 Since the mid-1990s, all bus types must comply with Easy Access regulations, with the most notable change being the introduction of low-floor technology.
 As of 2022, 99% of the UK's bus fleet are low floor and 95% have onboard CCTV.

 Apart from a brief experiment in the 1980s in Sheffield, with the Leyland-DAB, articulated buses (artics; "bendy buses") had not gained a foothold in the UK market.
 In the new millennium, artics were introduced in various parts of the UK, following a controversial initial introduction in London.
 However, the London artics had all been withdrawn by 2011.